Common Reasons Students Cheat

 Poor Time Management

 The most common reason students cite for committing academic dishonesty is that they ran out of time.
 The good news is that this is almost always avoidable.
 Good time management skills are a must for success in college (as well as in life).
-Visit the Undergraduate Academic Advisement website for tips on how to manage your time in college.
+Visit the Tutoring and Academic Support website for helpful tools and tips for student success.

 Stress/Overload